meerageorge/DUSTMAKER/README.md

 ## Department: FX

-This tool was created for any form of contact dust.Charecter/s could be walking or running.This tool can also work with a crowd system.
-This was initially based on a requirement for shots which involed repeated walk cycles of different kinds of animals.
+This tool was created for any form of contact dust.Character/s could be walking or running.This tool can also work with a crowd system.
+This was initially based on a requirement for shots which involved repeated walk cycles of different kinds of animals.
-The selection of charecter/s is made with the help of a GUI.
+The selection of character/s is made with the help of a GUI.

 ground plane calculation:
-If there is no ground plane available from layout, This tool can also caluculate a ground plane based on walk cycle of the charecter.
+If there is no ground plane available from layout, This tool can also calculate a ground plane based on walk cycle of the character/s.

 ## Getting Started